 A new Card Baseball system is introduced for the Inner Success mode that replaces the turn based RPGs from previous installments.
 In it, a Baseball match is played as a board game and players can build decks of cards with various effects.

-After 12 years and 15 installments, the Pawapoke series is over.
+After 12 years and 15 installments (not counting Pawapoke Koshien), the Pawapoke series is over.

 Outer Success Mode: Burning Magic Ball League Edition11 years ago, Glasses Clan members Yamada, Oda and Yuda found a dying woman on the streets and promised to raise the child she was holding.
 They decide to groom the kid into the ultimate Baseball boy.
 In the present day, their son "Hero 14" is an up-and-coming elementary school ballplayer who gains supernatural powers and must master them on his way to championship.